lirx-js/core/website/blog/2022-08-14/index.md

 ---
-slug: reactive-programing
+slug: reactive-programming
 authors: [vr]
 tags: [reactive programming, introduction]
 ---

-# Why Reactive Programing is so awesome ?
+# Why Reactive Programming is so awesome ?

-In this post I want to share my personal experience with Reactive Programing and why you should consider using it.
+In this post I want to share my personal experience with Reactive Programming and why you should consider using it.

 <p align="center">